ericrenone/Decentralized-Convergence-Monitor/README.md

 # Hyperbolic-Petri-Net-Simulator
-Visual exploration of Petri net executions in the Poincaré disk
+Visual exploration of Petri net executions in the Poincaré disk.

+This work introduces a dual-invariant computational validity criterion requiring joint satisfaction of discrete causal reachability and continuous geometric admissibility in curved spaces.

 ## Features